h15200/notes/system-design.md

 - Vertical partitioning separates columns (categories) into shards (or partitions) for ex when a column is rarely used, it is stored elsewhere.

+  - don't confuse vertical partitioning with vertical scaling.
+Both horizontal and vertical partitioning is a form of horizontal scaline since it requires multiple machines rather than upgrading one machine

 - when sharding, just like in servers and load balancers, must take into account hot spots and aim for an even distribution by using a good hashing function that guarantees uniformity.

 - Pros and Cons